ESCRS Bye Laws

 10.9 The Programme Committee shall consist of the President and 14 other members entitled to vote in the sub-committee.
 The remit of the Programme Committee is as follows:

 - Organisation and implementation of scientific programme for Annual Congress and Winter Meeting

-10.7 The Education Committee shall consist of the Immediate Past President, President, Secretary, Treasurer and eight other members.
+10.10 The Education Committee shall consist of the Immediate Past President, President, and 10 other members entitled to vote in the sub-committee.
 The remit of the Education Committee is as follows:

 - Determine overall strategy for Society’s educational activities

 - Establish recognition of courses and educational activities

 - Develop e-learning programmes and web conferencing

 - Develop education programmes in developing markets

 - Promote education in research methodologies and good clinical practice

 - Make recommendations to Programme Committee in line with agreed strategy